Electronics Engineering Technology, AAS

 Electives

-Any CDT, EET, IMT, MET, MFG, RET, SM, WET, or WLD course not included in the program.
+Any CDT, EET, IMT, MET, MFG, RET, SM, WET, or WLD course not included in the program, or any of the following:

 Recommended Electives